This review has no spoilers. I wouldn’t dare.

 And at this point, I cannot help but express my astonishment at the not insignificant portion of the human race that will go out for what should be an enjoyable night at the movies, and then feel compelled to leave before it is over, in order to have the satisfaction of being able to drive out of the parking lot before anyone else does.
 I estimate that by doing so, they manage to get home about five minutes earlier than they would have had they stayed until the movie was completely over.

 I remember one night in particular.
-I was watching There Was a Crooked Man (1970) at the movie theater.
-The movie has a twist ending: you think it’s going to end one way, and then something completely unexpected happens, leading to a totally different ending.
+I was watching There Was a Crooked Man (1970) at a movie theater.
+The movie has a twist ending: you think it’s going to end one way, and then something completely unexpected happens, leading to a totally different ending, in which we find out that the title refers to someone other than the one we thought it did.

 It was Saturday night, and the movie, which had started at 7:00, was completely over a few minutes past 9:00.
 In other words, it was not likely to be way past anyone’s bedtime.
 And yet, just before the movie got to that twist ending, about a third of the audience had already gotten up out of their seats and were heading for the exit.
 A few went through the door, and they were undoubtedly pleased that they beat everyone else in the race to get home before 9:20 that evening.
 The rest of them began to realize that the movie was really not over.
 They milled around up front, shuffling slowly toward that all-important exit, heads turned to the left so they could see what was happening, but without giving up their place in line to get out the door.
 One man was halfway through that exit, holding the door open with his left hand, craning his head back in to see what was going on, neither moving forward nor moving out of the way.